yannh/dregsy/README.md

   # directory under which to look for client certs & keys, as well as CA certs
   # (see note below)
   certs-dir: /etc/skopeo/certs.d

-docker:
-  # Docker host to use as the relay
-  dockerhost: unix:///var/run/docker.sock
-  # Docker API version to use, defaults to 1.24
-  api-version: 1.24

 # list of sync tasks
 tasks: